the-useless-one/allyourbase/content/posts/sans-christmas-challenge-2022.rst

 It looks like this is mainly HTTP traffic.
-If we go to the :code:`File > Export Objects` menu in Wireshark, we can see several object types, but only the :code:`HTTP` entry gives us file that can be extracted:
+If we go to the :code:`File > Export Objects` menu in Wireshark, we can see several object types, but only the :code:`HTTP` entry gives us a file that can be extracted:

 .. image:: /images/sans-christmas-challenge-2022/tolkien_ring_wireshark_file_export.png
     :alt: The HTTP file export functionality.
 We see three entries: